Tackling trash in rivers

 Rivers are the main source of ocean plastic pollution.
 They are the arteries that carry waste from land to the ocean.
 According to our research, 1000 rivers are responsible for roughly 80% of riverine pollution.

-To rid the oceans of plastic, we need not only to clean up what is already out there but also stop new plastic from entering the ocean – we need to close the tap.
-Working together with government leaders, individuals, and private corporations, our goal is to tackle these 1000 most polluting rivers all over the world.
+To rid the oceans of plastic, we need not only to clean up what is already out there but also stop new plastic from entering the ocean.
+Working together with government leaders, individuals, and private corporations, our goal is to tackle the most polluting rivers all over the world.

 Interceptor Solutions